Edvid/New-World-Dedicated-Stat-Program/README.md

 _(notice here that a space after +, - or = is optional.
 A space is mandatory if the words ADD, SUB, or SET are used)_

+The implicit way lets an updater forget the exact value a stat should change for each decent post.
+The Admins running the game can choose some values they deem to be default for each RPable stat, which updaters can change stats by using the `*` symbol.
+A game in which a decent post gives 0.5 administrative efficiency, the above `+ 2 adm` would be 4 decent posts.
+An updater seeing 4 decent posts could then do the equivalent as above by the following line:

+`+ *4 adm`

+The same principles apply to subtracting.

-**II: moving (and subtracting)**
+**II: moving values**

-moving 10 noble loyalty points from the governments' name to self interests could look like the following `-10 noble loyalty.ajuran sultanate`\
+moving 10 noble loyalty points from the governments' name to self interests, would be done by subtracting at one place, and adding another.
+This could look like the following:

+`-10 noble loyalty.ajuran sultanate`\
 `+10 noble loyalty.self interests`